 Krämer studied electrical engineering and computer science and received his diploma in computer science and his doctorate in engineering from Technische Universität Berlin.
 Several students and collaborators of his became leading figures in business and academia, including seven professors and three senior lecturers.

 Bernd Krämer is active in a few non-profit associations and scientific communities, including edu-sharing.net (deputy chairman); ServTech, the Scientific Academy for Service Technology (chairman); the steering committee of the International Conference on Service-Oriented Computing, ICSOC; and the Society for Design & Process Science (SDPS, past president, board member).
 He is a member of the project group Intelligent Education Networks of the Digital Summit, the core instrument to implement the Federal Government’s Digital Agenda.
-He was project manager of ServTech in the FP7 project IMAGINE and in the HORIZON 2020 project ICP4Life.
-Since 2020 he’s involved in the Horizon 2020 project Qualitop.
-He is also a member of the Editorial Advisory Board of the IARIA Journal on Advances in Life Sciences, and a member of the editorial board of Springer’s journal Innovations in Systems and Software Engineering.
+He was project manager in ServTech’s FP7 project IMAGINE and HORIZON 2020 project ICP4Life.
+Since 2020 he is involved in the Horizon 2020 project Qualitop.
+He is also a member of the Editorial Advisory Board of the IARIA Journal on Advances in Life Sciences, and until 2020 he was a member of the editorial board of Springer’s journal Innovations in Systems and Software Engineering.

 Until May 2013 he was a member of the Supervisory Board of FernUniversität in Hagen.